eZmaxinc/eZmax-SDK-ruby/docs/ObjectEzsigntsarequirementApi.md

 end

 api_instance = EzmaxApi::ObjectEzsigntsarequirementApi.new
-s_selector = 'User' # String | The type of Ezsigntsarequirements to return
+s_selector = 'All' # String | The type of Ezsigntsarequirements to return
 opts = {
   fki_ezsignfoldertype_id: 56, # Integer |
   e_filter_active: 'All', # String | Specify which results we want to display.